clearlinux/clear-linux-documentation/source/clear-linux/get-started/virtual-machine-install/vmware-esxi-install-cl.rst

 Reconfigure the VM's settings to boot the newly-installed Clear Linux
 *********************************************************************

-After |CL| has been installed using the installer ISO, it must be dettached so it will not run again.
+After |CL| has been installed using the installer ISO, it must be detached so it will not run again.
 Also, in order to boot the newly-installed |CL|, you must enable UEFI support.